FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/troubleshoot_registration/configure_copilot_w_https.md

 {
+    "title": "Configuring Copilot with HTTPS",
-    "title": "Install a certificate on the server", "linkTitle": "Install a certificate on the server", "weight": "320"
+    "linkTitle": "Install a certificate on the server", "weight": "320"
 }The certificates used by the Transfer CFT Copilot server to authenticate itself are defined in UCONF using the parameters described in the following tables.